 - Stomach swelling or fast weight gain.

 - Not able to pass urine or change in how much urine is passed.

 - This drug can cause a severe bowel problem (neutropenic enterocolitis).
 This problem can be deadly, sometimes as early as the first day signs happen.
-Call your doctor right away if you have stomach pain with or without a fever, tender stomach, or diarrhea.
+Call your child’s doctor right away if your child has stomach pain with or without a fever, tender stomach, or diarrhea.

 - Upset stomach or throwing up.